hawyar/Computer-Programming-in-Java-Solutions/README.md

 ```

 ## Directory
 At first, the naming convention might seem odd; however, it follows the number of questions in each section.
-Each set of problems in the book is called a checkpoint, unfortunate there is no number system to represent the checkpoints.
+Each set of problems in the book is called a checkpoint, unfortunately there is no number system to represent the checkpoints.
 Within each chapter, there are several sections with a different number of checkpoints.
 The naming convention here is c_[the number of checpoint within that section].

 ### Example:
 In chapter 3, section 3.1 checkpoint 4 is solved therefore the java file is called c_4.
 Here c stands for checkpoint and 4 represents the 4th checkpoint within that section